LindaSt/MRSX-to-PNG-converter/README.md

 `--output-path`: Path to the output folder.
 The output format is the same name as the mrxs file,
     with an appendix if multiple patches are extracted.

-`--coord-path`: Path to the coordinate xml files (created with rectangle tool in ASAP) single file or folder of files.
+`--xmls-path`: Path to the coordinate xml files (created with rectangle tool in ASAP) single file or folder of files.
         If not provided, the full image is converted into a png.

 `--coord-annotation-tag`: Name of the annotation group in the xml file (default is 'hotspot').